-- Socks must be worn at all times. - Dress shoes and informal loafers must be worn on Leadership Dress Days. - Athletic shoes may be worn on Monday, Thursday, and Friday. - Work boots, combat boots, hiking boots, sandals, and house shoes or any shoe with those appearances should not be worn. - Shoes that require laces must have laces in place and tied. - Traditional croc-style shoes with the domed-holed toe may not be worn to school.
+- Socks must be worn at all times. - Dress shoes and informal loafers must be worn on Leadership Dress Days. - Athletic shoes may be worn on Monday, Thursday, and Friday. - Work boots, combat boots, hiking boots, sandals, flip flops, slides, house shoes or any shoe with those appearances may not be worn. - Shoes that require laces must have laces in place and tied. - Traditional croc-style shoes with the domed-holed toe may not be worn to school.